Girls and Sex Education

 But girls usually have their periods for 5 or 6 days, isn't that a problem?

 Yes a big problem.
 They have to buy a third package.
-For women who have a stronger flow for three days they have to use the package of pads that cost $3.
+For women who have a stronger flow for three days they have to use the package of [thicker] pads that cost $3.
 Yes, it's really true that the majority of women have periods that last 5 days and most women have some heavy flow.
 Many women visit the clinic because they have long periods with lots of blood and they have no way to take care of it.
-(It's important to know that for most households in the rural area, we are told a typical income for a day is $3 -- if someone is working.)
+[It's important to know that for most households in the rural area, we are told a typical income for a day is $3 -- if someone is working.]

 I have heard that many girls wear one pad the whole day.
 I imagine that is true.
 What do you know about that?

 The adolescent girls wear one pad the whole day and it gets super full.
 This is because the fathers don't like to give them money for this [sanitary products].
 And the girls have many infections which get worse with chamomile.
-(I wondered about this point, so I Google-searched the use of chamomile tea for vaginal infections.
-There are many web sites that talk about the use of this tea to help with yeast and bacterial infections, but the medical community does not seem so sure of it's effectiveness.
-My guess is that women may use the tea thinking they will get better and if a small infection gets worse, they put off going to seek medical attention.)
+[I wondered about this point, so I Google-searched the use of chamomile tea for vaginal infections.
+There are many web sites that talk about the use of this tea to help with yeast and bacterial infections, but the medical community does not seem so sure of its effectiveness.
+My guess is that women may use the tea thinking they will get better and if a small infection gets worse, they put off going to seek medical attention.]

 There was a pause in the conversation, then the young woman added:

 Did you know that my mom never bought kotex for me?
 She always said there was no money for this.
-So I went next door and my friend Roxanne gave me some of hers, every time.
+So I went next door and my friend Roxana gave me some of hers, every time.
 And normally young women have strong periods, like I did.
 It was horrible for me.
 It was really horrible for me.

 I have observed that in the rural areas, many girls do not have good information.
 Is that true?